Helpful Atlanta Municipal Court Video:

 Finally, in Cobb County, our law firm has a branch office in Marietta, GA.
 This location is 500 yards from the State Court of Cobb County.

 If convicted, your car insurance rates will go up, maybe even double!
 Or, you may get dropped by your insurance carrier.
 This potential impact is why Bubba Head strives so hard to keep a DUI off your Georgia background record.
 If Mr. Head or one of his law partners can get your charges reduced to reckless driving, the impact on your car insurance will be much smaller.

-After being arrested for DUI in Georgia, the first thing to do is identify an expert on Georgia DUI law through top attorney ratings.
+After being arrested for DUI in Georgia, the first thing to do is identify an expert on Georgia DUI legal services through top attorney ratings.
 Look at who is BEHIND the law firm, review each of the trial lawyers’ credentials, and check out the criminal defense attorney who leads the law office.
 Every experienced DUI lawyer in the law firm must have full command of DUI laws and possess training in all aspects of successfully challenging the driving under the influence criminal case.
 Most important if for each attorney to offer sound legal advice and have courtroom litigation experience.

 This successful defense record must include suppressing breath alcohol tests, and knowing every prior appellate decision on the Georgia implied consent law.
 An increasing number of drugged driving cases require that our criminal defense lawyers know how to challenge a GBI blood alcohol or drugs test.
 Being an INSTRUCTOR in the three NHTSA standardized field sobriety tests (SFST) is also necessary.